bioinfoUQAM/CASTOR_KRFE/README.md

 * Contact : lebatteux.dylan@courrier.uqam.ca

 ### Description
-CASTOR-KRFE is an alignment-free method to identify a set of genomic signatures based on k-mers to discriminate between groups of genomic sequences.
+CASTOR-KRFE is an alignment-free method to identify a set of k-mers to discriminate between groups of genomic sequences.
 The core of CASTOR-KRFE is based on feature elimination using Support Vector Machines (SVM-RFE) which is an machine learning feature selection method.
 CASTOR-KRFE identifies an optimal length of k to maximize classification performance and minimize the number of features.
 The extracted set of k-mers can be used to build a prediction model.
 This model can then be used to predict a set of new genomic sequences.
-A new module allowing to identify signature variations and their associated information according to the sequence class has also been included.
+A new module allowing to identify discriminative k-mers variations and their associated information according to the sequence class has also been included.

 ### Required softwares
 * [python](https://www.python.org/downloads/)